matee-safi/Rails-budget-app/README.md

 # 📖 Budget App <a name="about-project"></a>

-**Budget App** is a website made with RoR that can display your blogs along with their likes and comments.
+**Budget App** is a website made with RoR that can display your transactions along with their sources.

 ## 🛠 Built With <a name="built-with"></a>